ortelius/emporous-go/README.md

 6. Optionally inspect the OCI manifest of the dataset:
   `curl -H "Accept: application/vnd.oci.image.manifest.v1+json" <servername>:<port>/v2/<namespace>/<repo>/manifests/<digest or tag>`

-7. Optionally pull the artifact back down to verify the content with `client pull`:
+7. Optionally pull the collection back down to verify the content with `client pull`:
   `client pull localhost:5000/test/dataset:latest my-output-directory`

+8. Optionally pull a subset of the collection back down to verify the content with `client pull`:
+  `client pull localhost:5000/test/dataset:latest my-output-directory --attributes "fiction=true"`

+# Glossary

+`collection`: a collection of linked files represented as on OCI artifact